It has been fifteen years since the unthinkable happened. How can it have been that long?

 We may not cry when we think about it anymore.
 We may not feel that ache in the pit of our stomachs, and the images that ran on repeated loop for weeks don’t conjure the same degree of emotion.

 Even so, the world is different.
-We are different, and while it was pain that got us here, undergoing change isn’t always a bad thing.
-It is taking some time, but we just have to figure out how to take the pieces and create something incredible.
+We are different, and while it was pain that got us here, we just have to figure out how to take the pieces and move on.